 Required Elements for Alternative Courses:

-- Any alternative course for the Must Select Industry Update – Governmental Auditing Standards or Must Select Industry Update – Employee Benefit Plans should contain a competency assessment (for example, a final exam for an on-demand self-study course) associated with the course that meets NASBA CPE Standards.
+- Any alternative course for the Must Select Industry Update – Governmental Auditing Standards, Must Select Industry Update – Employee Benefit Plans, or Must-Select Industry Update - Brokers and Dealers in Securities should meet NASBA CPE Standards.

 - After completing any alternative course for the Must Select Industry Update – Governmental Auditing Standards, participants should be able to: